-Training for the Quantitative Data Collection Mode
+An Overview on Training for the Quantitative Data Collection Mode

-Introduction to Training for the Quantitative Data Collection Mode - While preparing for and using the qualitative mode of SeeMeTeach ® (SMT) takes little start-up time, the quantitative mode takes a bit more time to become proficient, but completely worth the training time when considering the valuable data and information one can glean from such an observation.
-Training helps the user to progress through various levels, beginning at a simple level followed by progressing to capturing more of the teacher and student actions resulting in more extensive data and analysis, thereby providing rich opportunities for feedback and reflection.
+Introduction to Training for the Quantitative Data Collection Mode - While preparing for and using the qualitative mode of SeeMeTeach [®] (SMT) takes very little start-up time, the quantitative mode takes a bit more time to become proficient, but completely worth the training time when considering the valuable data and information one can glean from such an observation.
+Training helps the user progress through various levels, beginning at a simple level followed by capturing more of the teacher and student actions resulting in more extensive data and analysis, thereby providing rich opportunities for feedback and reflection.

 Progression of Training for the Quantitative Data Collection - Training for the quantitative mode is set up to develop skills at various progressive levels.
-The user will rapidly progress through levels 3 - 5, which is basic information, types of codes, rules for operation, L codes (lesson type), M codes (misbehaviors), and S codes (student action).
-Then the training moves into recognizing and coding T codes (teacher actions) in level 6.
-Level 7 focuses on developing more speed and accuracy and data analysis when using T, S, and M codes and using U codes (optional user-defined codes).
-Completing Level 7 allows the user to claim SMT Black Belt status.
-In Level 8 - Black Belt 8, the user learns how to observe and code G Codes, small group interactions.
-Level 9 - Black Belt 9, training focuses on capturing data using T, S, and M codes with seating chart numbers while also capturing wait-time during an observation.
-Wait-time data is good to have on hand when analyzing ways to improve teacher-student interactions and student engagement.
-Level 9 is a level that every teacher can reach with a bit of effort.
+The user will rapidly progress through levels 3 - 6, which are basic information, types of codes, rules for operation, L codes (lesson type), M codes (T4 - misbehaviors), and S codes (T6 - student action).
+Training 7 focuses on identifying question types posed by the teacher.
+Then in Practice 6/7, the user observes a lesson and collects data on students' actions (Training 6) and identifies question types (Training 7).
+In Level 8, the user learns to identify the remaining teacher actions and then practices a lesson observation using M, S, and all T codes.
+Training 9 focuses on capturing wait-time while simultaneously capturing T, S, and M codes with seating chart numbers during an observation.
+Anyone examining their teaching (and certainly those whose job involves teacher observation) should strive to reach this level, as wait-time data is extremely valuable when analyzing ways to improve teacher-student interactions and student engagement.
+Completing Training 9 allows the user to claim SMT Black Belt status and is a level every teacher can reach with little effort.
 Using these features will maximize the full capabilities of SMT and produce a vibrant and robust amount of data, therefore allowing for optimal and extensive data analysis and feedback to the teacher being observed.
+In Training 10, the user learns how to observe and code G Codes and small group interactions and examines how teachers interact with small groups and the equity regarding individual contributions within small groups.

-Level 10 proficiency is demonstrated by using all the data collection features with increased speed of coding that matches even the fastest-paced classroom.
-Level 10 - SMT Trainer is a level only reached via a practical exam given by SMT.
-Upon passing, the user is officially endorsed as SMT's certified stamp of approval for collecting data that has the high validity and reliability necessary for consulting or program evaluation or training others to use SMT.
+At the highest level of skill development is something called SMT Master Trainer.
+An SMT Trainer has demonstrated a high level of proficiency by using all the data collection features with increased coding speed that matches even the fastest-paced classroom.
+This is a level only reached via a practical exam given by SMT.
+Upon passing, the user is officially endorsed as SMT's certified stamp of approval for collecting data with the high validity and reliability necessary for consulting or program evaluation or training others to use SMT.

-Level 3 - Overview and Important Features of the Quantitative Data Collection Mode
+Training 3: Overview and Features of the Quantitative Data Collection Mode

-- The layout of the data collection screen and specific data collection buttons - That all the data is linked to video segments - The general operation of data collection and two rules for data collection - What raw and analyzed data are available post-observation - The features and examples of the quantitative analysis options - Questions about teaching that the data help to answer https://youtu.be/r1MMczuREfs
+- The layout of the data collection screen and specific data collection buttons - How to toggle off or on data collection buttons - That all the data is linked to video segments - The general operation of data collection and two rules for data collection - What raw and analyzed data are available post-observation - The features and examples of the quantitative analysis options - Questions about teaching that the data help to answer